liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

     <portlet:param name="guestbookName" value="<%=guestbook.getName() %>" />

 Why do you need the `Entry` and `Guestbook` names in the URL?
-It makes sense to show the name of the guestbook, and the name of the entry, in the Friendly URL for viewing entries.
-Additionally, the `guestbookName` is needed by our `render` method, so that the correct `Guestbook` is set as a request attribute.
+It makes sense to show the name of the guestbook and the name of the entry in the Friendly URL for viewing entries.
+Additionally, the `guestbookName` is needed by the `render` method so the correct `Guestbook` is set as a request attribute.

 That's it for the `view.jsp` file.

 Open `docroot/html/init.jsp`.
 This is where you organize the imports necessary for our JSP files.
-Add the following to the file:
+Add the following imports to the file:

     <%@ page import="com.liferay.portal.kernel.util.OrderByComparator" %>
     <%@ page import="com.liferay.portal.kernel.util.OrderByComparatorFactory" %>
     <%@ page import="com.liferay.portal.kernel.util.OrderByComparatorFactoryUtil" %>

-The *getter* methods created earlier in the `-LocalServiceImpl` classes will be used in the `view_entry.jsp`; an `OrderByComparator` is a necessary parameter in those methods.
+The *getter* methods created earlier in the `-LocalServiceImpl` classes are used in the `view_entry.jsp`; an `OrderByComparator` is a necessary parameter in those methods.

-The JSP files for viewing entries, editing entries, and editing guestbooks, need a couple modifications to fully support our changes.
+The JSP files for viewing entries, editing entries, and editing guestbooks need some modifications to fully support our changes.

 First, there's a `renderURL` and an `actionURL` at the top of the file.
 Move them to follow the first scriptlet.

-Change the scriptlet at the top of the file by adding the following above the line defining the `entryId` variable:
+Change the scriptlet at the top of the file by adding the following line above the definition of the `entryId` variable:

     Guestbook guestbook = (Guestbook) renderRequest.getAttribute("guestbook");